About Catholic Charities

 Principles of Catholic Social Teaching

-- The Dignity of Work and the Rights of Workers – People have a right to decent and productive work, fair wages, private property and economic initiative.
+Work is more than a way to make a living; it is a form of continuing participation in God’s creation.
+People have a right to decent and productive work, fair wages, private property and economic initiative.

 Board of Directors